 Kashikojima Station

-Train time: 2 hours and 45 minutes
+Train time: about 2 hours 50 minutes by direct Limited Express

 Trains bound for Kashikojima are emblazoned with characters from the Shima Spain Village